 It is a method that allows the separation of the constituents of a mixture of substances using the properties that connect them to a given substrate.
 It is a classic technique based on the selective absorption of the components of a mixture on a solid stationary phase, offering a large adsorption surface.
 In this case, the mobile phase composed by one or more solvents will allow differential elution as a function of the polarity of the compounds, first eluting the less polar compounds.
 During the entire elution process, a constant exchange phenomenon occurs between the adsorbent and the mobile phase.

-We used the method of Houngbèmè et al in 2015 during our work.
+As method used it is as of Houngbèmè et al.,16 during this work.
 Silica gel (Merck) normal phase for liquid chromatography and polyamide gel to rid the extracts of pigments and chlorophylls.
 This method is less effective than MPLC or HPLC because it does not allow the use of stationary phase of fine grain size.
-However, this is a very important step in bio-guided fractionations because it makes it possible to carry out coarse fractionations and to identify in which fractions the most active compounds are found 21.
+However, this is a very important step in bio-guided fractionations because it makes it possible to carry out coarse fractionations and to identify in which fractions the most active compounds are found21.
 This technique is not without drawbacks.
 One of the major drawbacks is the slowness of the mobile phase.
 In addition, the bands of the various compounds can diffuse and widen on the column during their separation, which decreases the capacity of separation.
 There is an optimal elution speed to obtain good resolution.
-When the flow rate of the mobile phase is high, equilibrium is not reached and the separation of the compounds is not properly carried out
+When the flow rate of the mobile phase is high, equilibrium is not reached and the separation of the compounds is not properly carried out.

-During our work, the operating conditions are as follows:
+During current work, the operating conditions were as follows:

-- stationary phase: Silica gel $0.062~\mathrm{mm}$ $0.2~\mathrm{mm}$ conditioned by methanol (i.e. $100~\mathrm{g}$ of silica in $300~\mathrm{ml}$ of MeOH for $24~\mathrm{h}$) poured into a glass column 2 cm in diameter and $22~\mathrm{cm}$ in height of the gel . - Quantity of extract deposited on column: varies according to the extract to be analyzed - Elution: 300 mL of each mobile phase in the following order: - 1-) n-hexane; 2-) dichloromethane; 3-) n-butanol; 4-) Methanol.
+- Stationary phase: Silica gel 0.062 mm-0.2 mm conditioned by methanol (i.e. 100 g of silica in 300 ml of MeOH for 24 h) poured into a glass column 2 cm in diameter and 22 cm in height of the gel. - Quantity of extract deposited on column: varies according to the extract to be analyzed - Elution: 300 ml of each mobile phase in the following order:1). n-hexane; 2).
+Dichloromethane; 3). n-butanol; 4).
+Methanol.

-MPLC (Medium Pressure Liquid Chromatography)

-MPLC columns are glass tubes filled with stationary phase generally composed of silica 22,23 .
+Medium Pressure Liquid Chromatography (MPLC) MPLC columns are glass tubes filled with stationary phase generally composed of silica^{22,23}.
 These columns can be prepared in the laboratory using normal or grafted silica.
 The separation principle is the same as in HPLC.
 The difference with HPLC lies in the size of the silica grains.
-In MPLC, the grains are larger and less regular, their size varies from 15 to 25 μ m.
+In MPLC, the grains are larger and less regular; their size varies from 15 to 25 μ m.
 The pressure and the separation efficiency are therefore lower than in HPLC where the grain size varies between 2 and 8 μ m.